Summer 2018 UW Germanics Newsletter

 This was an exciting year for me in the Germanics Department.
 I finished my MA with a paper examining Maja Haderlap’s use of Slovenian-German code-switching within her novel Engel des Vergessens.
 I also started teaching German 101 and 102 this year.
 Teaching has been a lot of work, but it was so fulfilling to see my students learn and become more confident with their German abilities.
 I helped with our department’s Kaffeestunde events, where we offered students an extra… Read more

 "My name is Jeffrey Jarzomb and I had the privilege of being UW Germanics’ Max Kade scholar for the past academic year.
 Before coming to the University of Washington, I attended California State University Long Beach, where I earned a BA and MA in German Studies.
 In studying German I discovered a unity of my interests in literature, philosophy, history, and teaching.
-Fortunately, I am able to continue pursuing these interests under the tutelage of our qualified, knowledgeable, and kind… Read more
+Fortunately, I am able to continue pursuing these interests under the tutelage of our qualified,… Read more

 "I have always been fascinated by languages.
 I find it intriguing how so many different people can communicate the same thing in so many different ways; be it by using different languages, different dialects, and even different accents.
 I initially started studying German because of its close relation to English.
-I have always been interested in historical linguistics, and I love seeing the connections between different languages and how they are related to each other.
-As a future… Read more
+I have always been interested in historical linguistics, and I love seeing the connections between different languages and how they are related to each… Read more

 I graduated from the UW Germanics program in 2011 with a major in German language and literature and a lot has happened since then!
 I’ve been living in Germany since 2012 and have gotten the chance to live and work in several regions throughout the country.
 Throughout my time here, I have worked in education, translation and also in the software industry.
 I now live in beautiful Heidelberg and am currently finishing up my MA in Translation at the Johannes Gutenberg University’s campus in… Read more